redis/redis-doc/commands/info.md

 @return

-@bulk-reply, specifically in the following format:
+@bulk-reply: in the following format:

     edis_version:0.07
     connected_clients:1